How To Budget For A Vacation

 5. Use a Mix of Payment Methods

-Emergency Expense?
+Emergency Expense Before Your Trip?
 A Registration Loan May Help

 What Is a Registration Loan?

-- No title needed—only your car registration
+- No title required, only your vehicle registration

 - Keep driving your car during repayment

-- Bad credit accepted
+- Bad credit may still qualify

 How To Apply for a Registration Loan